linuxmint/doc-developer-guide/docs/technology.rst

    cd mintsystem
    gitg

+Note: gitg is included in `mint-dev-tools <https://linuxmint-developer-guide.readthedocs.io/en/latest/setup.html#install-mint-dev-tools/>`_.
+You can find gitg and other tools that will help with development on mint already installed.

 From the repository you can also look at `git-cola` and `git-gui`.

 If you're looking for a more complete solution, have a look at `Gitkraken <https://www.gitkraken.com/>`_.